Thursday 22 September 2022 2:14pm

 Increasingly value is being placed upon good health by individuals and communities and there has been a shift towards health status outcomes as goals for health services.

-Important considerations in public health now include:
+Important considerations in public health

 - Environmental awareness